sb-codz/sb-codz.github.io/.lottreyGazettes/Privacypolicy.md

 **6. Children's Privacy**

 a.
 The "Lottery Gazettes Result & Sambad" app is not intended for use by individuals under the age of 15.
 We do not knowingly collect personal information from children under the age of 15.
-If you are a parent or guardian and believe that your child has provided us with personal information without your consent, please contact us at [Your Contact Information], and we will take steps to remove the information from our systems.
+If you are a parent or guardian and believe that your child has provided us with personal information without your consent, please contact us at [smaxwap@gmail.com] , and we will take steps to remove the information from our systems.

 b.
 If you are under the age of 15, please do not use the "Lottery Gazettes Result & Sambad" app or provide any personal information through the App.
 If we discover that we have collected personal information from a child under the age of 15 without parental consent, we will take immediate steps to delete that information.